 The Farmington Valley VNA is proud to announce that Karen Bignelli, Manager of Nursing and Hospice Services, was honored with the prestigious Judith Hriceniak Award for Excellence in Nursing Leadership by the Connecticut Association of Home Care at Home (CHCAH) at their annual 2017 conference.
 The Hriceniak Award is CAHCH’s highest honor, and is presented to an RN who is a visionary role model in the development and implementation of innovative projects that positively affect the ever-changing home care environment.
 It is a well-deserved recognition for Karen, who has worked with the Agency for over 26 years.
 Congrats, Karen!

-For the sixth year in a row, the Farmington Valley VNA proudly announces that it has been named to the Top 500 of the 2017 HomeCare Elite™, a recognition of the top-performing Medicare-certified home health agencies in the United States.
+For the seventh year in a row, the Farmington Valley VNA proudly announces that it has been named to the Top 500 of the 2018 HomeCare Elite™, a recognition of the top-performing Medicare-certified home health agencies in the United States.
 Now in its twelfth year, the HomeCare Elite identifies the top 25 percent of agencies and highlights the top 100 and top 500 agencies overall.
 Winners are ranked by an analysis of publicly available performance measures in quality outcomes, best practices, patient experience, quality improvement and consistency, and financial performance.

 Congratulations to our agency’s executive director, nurses and clinicians, administrative and support team who consistently demonstrate a commitment in delivering high quality care within our community!
 Quality Benchmarks/Patient Satisfaction